You have this amazing idea for a book. But when you get to typing, the inspiration leaves you after only a few pages.

 - Mix and Match

 Don’t feel shy to use your favorite works to inspire you and drive your next book.
-Pick out a few of your classics: go to books, movies, shows, etc. and start mixing and matching the plots and themes and character types.
+Pick out a few of your classics: go to books, movies, shows, etc., and start mixing and matching the plots, themes, and character types.